-- Any student readmitted to the respiratory care program due to extenuating circumstances will be held to the standards, policies, and procedures of the respiratory care program at the time of readmission. - Students may only submit an application for readmission for extenuating circumstances one time during their entire time at Labouré College of Healthcare. - Requirements for readmission applicants who never enrolled in a professional course: - One 3-credit college-level algebra course is required with a minimum C+ grade - One 4-credit lab science course is required with a minimum C+ grade if a science course has not been completed within 5 years of the readmission entry term - o Cumulative 2.30 GPA in the required courses
+- Any student readmitted to the respiratory care program due to extenuating circumstances will be held to the standards, policies, and procedures of the respiratory care program at the time of readmission. - Students may only submit an application for readmission for extenuating circumstances one time during their entire time at Labouré College of Healthcare. - Requirements for readmission applicants who never enrolled in a professional course: - o Official ATI TEAS Version 7 scores are required - One 3-credit college-level algebra course is required with a minimum C+ grade - One 4-credit lab science course is required with a minimum C+ grade if a science course has not been completed within 5 years of the readmission entry term - Cumulative 2.70 GPA